 Software maintenance services revenues consist of fees for post contract customer support services provided to license holders.
 These agreements allow our customers to receive technical support, enhancements and upgrades to new versions of our software products when and if available.
 A substantial portion of these revenues were generated from customers to whom we sold software in prior years who have continued to renew their maintenance agreements.
 The support and maintenance agreements typically have a term of 12 months.
-Our software maintenance support revenue was \$228,671 and \$210,522, for the three months ended March 31, 2015 and 2014, respectively, representing an increase of \$18,149, or 9%.
-The increase in revenue was primarily the result of new accounts from the sale of software.
+Our software maintenance support revenue was \$246,596 and \$228,671, for the three months ended March 31, 2016 and 2015, respectively, representing an increase of \$17,925, or 8%.
+The increase in revenue was primarily the result of the sale of new customer software and the continued maintenance of previous customers, for which maintenance agreements are renewed each year.